MahediKamal/programming-in-emu8086___with-brief-theory/README.md

 - Control flags (`TF, IF, DF`)  <br>
 - Status flags (`CF, PF, AF, ZF, SF, OF`)  <br>

-## Let's first talk about the status flags-
+## First talk about the status flags-
 ### Status flags are -
   👉 `CF` = `Carry Flag` (If there is a carry from MSB or a borrow in MSB then CF will be 1.
 If we are doing arithmetic, then we will consider CF.) <br>
   👉 `PF` = `Parity Flag` (We will make odd parity.
 If in the lower 8-bit , number of 1 is even then Pf = 1)  <br>